jvanlangen/ReadersWriterLockAsync/README.md

       46,666 ms | result.IsCompleted == true
 ```

-Here no await is used and the method completes directly.
-No await is needed, which speeds-up the system.
+Await isn't used in the UseReaderAsync argument action, so the method completes directly.
+The execution is some faster when await isn't called.

 ## Some readers and writers